pjfichet/tintin-mume/README.md

 **Work in Progress.**

-Since speed is important to play mume, these scripts implement a modal system reminiscent of vim:
+Since speed is important to play mume, these scripts implement several macros system: one use the keypad, one use the alt key, one use the row of numbers, and another implements a modal system reminiscent of vim:
 - In _quick_ mode, it is not needed to hit `enter`, each key press executes an action directly.
 This is the mainly used mode.
 - In _writing_ mode, one must hit enter to execute the action.
 This